eraofchaos/eraofchaos.github.io/Items/art_35.md

 ---
-title: "Item -  Crown of the Supreme Magi"
+title: "Item - Artifacts -  Crown of the Supreme Magi"
 permalink: /Items/art_35/
 excerpt: " Crown of the Supreme Magi"
 last_modified_at: 2020-12-11